zanwei/FontDetector/README.md

-# fontDetector
+# FontDetector

-fontDetector is a tool created by humans and ChatGPT-4 to view fonts on web pages
+FontDetector is a tool created by humans and ChatGPT-4 to view fonts on web pages

 # Basic Usage